libsdl-org/SDL/docs/README-migration.md

 SDL_AddEventWatch() now returns -1 if it fails because it ran out of memory and couldn't add the event watch callback.

+SDL_RegisterEvents() now returns 0 if it couldn't allocate any user events.

 The following symbols have been renamed:
 * SDL_APP_DIDENTERBACKGROUND => SDL_EVENT_DID_ENTER_BACKGROUND
 * SDL_APP_DIDENTERFOREGROUND => SDL_EVENT_DID_ENTER_FOREGROUND